 Divisions of the THC

 This division is responsible for oversight of division programs, operations, agency and statewide planning, and works closely with commission members to develop policies and goals.
 In addition, the executive director represents the agency at various meetings of preservation organizations and stakeholders.
 The executive director serves as Texas' State Historic Preservation Officer, as mandated by the National Historic Preservation Act of 1966.
-The office includes the deputy executive director, the agency planner, the development officer, human resources, public information and education, the executive assistants and administrative assistant.
+The office includes the deputy executive director, the agency planner, the development officer, human resources, communications, and executive and administrative assistant.
 The deputy executive director also serves as the equal employment opportunity officer.

 The development officer works closely with the executive director and the Friends of the THC board of trustees to develop and execute fund-raising strategies for programs and initiatives of the agency.
 Support from the Friends comes from grants and contributions from corporate, foundation, and individual donors.